These are the questions parents most often ask. If you have a concern that isn’t covered here, contact us and we’ll do our best to help

 At the moment it’s not clear who should take responsibility for the plan once someone has left school.

-It’s usually parents who have to make sure things stay on track – so it’s important to know what the plan is and where you can find support.
+It’s usually parents who need to make sure things stay on track – so it’s important to know what the plan is and where you can find support.

 When should transition planning start?